ASANTE Akua'ba (Fertility Doll)

 These figures were carved by ritual specialists for women struggling to conceive.
 The woman would treat the wooden figure exactly as a living infant — carrying it on her back wrapped in her cloth, feeding it, and adorning it with beads — in order to induce pregnancy through sympathetic magic.
 Once the woman successfully gave birth to a healthy child, the Akua'ba was often returned to the shrine of the priest who commissioned it, adding to the spiritual power of the altar, or kept as a beloved family heirloom.

-The surface of this figure is coated in a deep, glossy, black patina resulting from extensive handling, the application of palm oil, and body sweat.
+The surface of this figure is coated in a deep, glossy, black patina consistent with handling, the application of palm oil, and body sweat.
 The edges of the disc head are subtly softened and worn, entirely consistent with being wrapped tightly against a woman's back for months or years.
-The presence of indigenous wear patterns, rather than artificial antiquing, validates its use as a genuine fertility implement rather than an object carved for the tourist trade.
+The presence of wear patterns, rather than artificial antiquing, supports its attribution as a traditional fertility implement rather than an object carved for the tourist trade.

 Summary

-This Akua'ba is a flawless geometric reduction of the human form, vibrating with the psychological and spiritual weight of maternal hope.
-Its deep, handled patina and perfect proportions make it a quintessential masterpiece of Ghanaian art.
+This Akua'ba is a refined geometric reduction of the human form, reflecting the psychological and spiritual weight of maternal hope.
+Its deep, handled patina and balanced proportions make it a classic example of Asante art.

 ceremonial staff of an official speaker